 About the White Rose CCS Project

-The standalone power plant will be located at the existing Drax Power Station site near Selby, North Yorkshire, generating electricity for export to the Electricity Transmission Network as well as capturing approximately 2 million tonnes of CO2 per year, some 90% of all CO2 emissions produced by the plant.
-The CO2 will be transported through National Grid’s proposed pipeline for permanent undersea storage in the North Sea.
+The standalone power plant will be located adjacent to the existing Drax Power Station site near Selby, North Yorkshire, generating electricity for export to the national transmission network as well as capturing approximately 2 million tonnes of CO2 per year, some 90% of all CO2 emissions produced by the plant.
+The CO2 will be transported through National Grid’s proposed pipeline for safe and permanent undersea storage in the North Sea.

-The power plant technology, known as oxyfuel combustion, burns fuel in a modified combustion environment with the resulting combustion gases being high in CO2 concentration.
+The GE power plant technology, known as oxy-fuel combustion, burns fuel in a modified combustion environment with the resulting combustion gases being high in CO2 concentration.
 This allows the CO2 produced to be captured without the need for additional chemical separation, before being piped for storage.

 Capture Power plans to develop, implement and operate the White Rose CCS Project and National Grid will construct and operate the CO2 transport pipeline – the Yorkshire and Humber CCS Cross-Country Pipeline – and, with partners, the permanent CO2 undersea storage facilities at a North Sea site.
 More information about that project can be viewed at the National Grid CCS pipeline website

 At a national level the White Rose CCS Project will contribute to a range of potential benefits:

 - Demonstrating oxy-fuel CCS technology as a cost effective and viable low carbon technology.

 - Reducing CO2 emissions in order to meet future environmental legislation and combat climate change.

 - Improving the UK’s security of electricity supply by providing a new, flexible and reliable coal-based low-carbon electricity generation option.